mshary/itv/README.md

 (by converting integers to letters according to standard ASCII character set)

 ### Security Note
+- The strength of encryption heavily depends on quality of random number generator used by the implementation.

-- You should properly initialize ITV table before production use, otherwise at least a first few letters of the word will be exposed.
-A properly initialized ITV table is the one which has no ID exact same as TAG or Value.
+- You should properly initialize ITV table before production use.
 To achieve this, encrypt a word / sentence which has all letters of ITV table Values, e.g. for ITV table mentioned above, one can encrypt below sentense and discard its output.
 <pre>
 	A QUICK BROWN FOX JUMPS OVER THE LAZY DOG.
 </pre>
 - Length of encrypted word would be exactly double the length of actual word.
-You should randomly add a random letter (within same range) at the end of words in each sentence, so that some words has even and others have odd length.
+You should randomly add a random letter (within same range) at the end of words in each sentence, so that some words has even and others have odd length. (optional)

 - Space between words and unrecognized letters / symbols / punctuation marks etc. (which are not present in ITV table) should remain as-is in the encrypted sentence.
+If you want them to be encrypted too, then add them to ITV table as well.

-- For duplex communication, it is recommended that each sender has its own ITV Table.
-Using single table for on both sides may cause synchronization issues.
+- For two (or more way) communication, it is recommended that each sender has its own ITV Table.
+Using single table on all sides may cause synchronization issues, though they can be resolve by using advance RPC techniques.

 ### How Decryption Works?
 For decryption, one MUST have same version of ITV table, that was used to encrypt the original text.
+This should be transmitted to receiver through different secure medium or channel.

 - Take first pair of characters in the encrypted word.
 Convert both to integers (according to standard ASCII character set).